tbal999/GoTSQL/README.md

 "# GoTSQL"

-Can be placed on the web so you can connect to MS SQL servers everywhere (as long as you can form the connection!)
+Can be placed on the web so you can connect to MS SQL servers online (as long as you can form the network connection!)

 Bugs:
 At the moment it can only pull string values